KaneWalker505/P4P-Crypto-PHP-Miner-Wallet-/README.md

 the node,wallet,miner all work in PHP

-the miners do not earn off share difficulty but rather as solo block rewards 5% reward of transactions made in block transactions.
+# Miners do not earn off share difficulty but rather from solo block rewards, 5% fee of each transactions made in a block transactions solved by miner.

 a Crypto Node that can/will NEVER Die